Bharatanatyam: Costume and attire

-Both male and female dancers use wear makeup, including foundation, blush, lipstick, and thick eyeliner or kohl, which help the audience see and understand their facial expressions.
+Both male and female dancers wear makeup, including foundation, blush, lipstick, and thick eyeliner or kohl, which helps the audience see and understand their facial expressions.

-All dancers wear leather anklets on each feet, which are called salangai or ghungroos.
+All dancers wear leather anklets on each foot, which are called salangai or ghungroos.
 These are made of small bells attached to a broad leather strap with belts that secure them at the back of the ankle.
 The bells are arranged in uniform rows and can be heard when the dancer moves their feet.
-The salangai helps emphasise the rhythm of the music as well as the dancer's footwork.
+The salangai helps emphasize the rhythm of the music as well as the dancer's footwork.

 Lastly, all dancers outline their hands and feet with red kumkum powder or alta, a tradition that helps the audience easily see their hand and foot gestures.

 For classes, training, practice, or rehearsals, dancers traditionally wear a special dance sari.
 These saris are always cotton and have a shorter breadth than normal saris, falling at the knees rather than the ankles.
 These are paired with cotton pyjamas and blouses.
 The sari is worn with pleats at the front and tied tightly around the torso and hips.
 However, in recent times, dancers also opt for salwar kameez or athletic wear (like T-shirts and leggings) when not performing.

 The accompanying music to Bharatanatyam is in the Carnatic style of South India, as is the recitation and chanting.
 The vocalist is called nattuvanar, typically also the conductor of the entire performance, who may be the guru of the dancer and may also be playing cymbals or one of the musical instruments.
 The recited verses and text in Bharatanatyam are in Tamil, Telugu, Kannada and Sanskrit.

-The instruments used include the mridangam (double-sided drum), nadaswaram (long type of oboe made from a black wood), nattuvangam (cymbals), the flute, violin and veena.
+The instruments used include the mridangam (double-sided drum), nadaswaram (long type of oboe made from black wood), nattuvangam (cymbals), the flute, violin and veena.